datamindedacademy/better-infrastructure-management-with-terraform/07_conditional_infrastructure/README.md

 ## Goal of this exercise

-You will write a module from scratch containing infrastructure that you then should to deploy in a test and production environment.
+You will write a module from scratch (or rather, from boilerplate) containing infrastructure that you then should to deploy in a test and production environment.
 You can reuse some existing infrastructure (a VPC, subnet, security group and IAM role) via the ssm parameters defined in `module/ssm_parameters.tf`

 ### S3 bucket